-Start doing business?
-Everyone can do that.
-You don't need a diploma, a lot of money in the bank or years of business experience to start a business.
+Want to start a business?
+Anyone can do that.
+You don't need a degree, a lot of money in the bank, or years of business experience to start a business.
 What you do need is a strong plan and the drive to stick to the steps in that plan.

-If you read this, chances are that you already have that drive, but you may not know where to start.
+If you're reading this, chances are you already have that drive, but you may not know where to start.
 That is why we have drawn up a step-by-step plan with 7 essential steps for the starting entrepreneur.

-1. The most fundamental question: why do you want to start a business?
+1. The most basic question: why do you want to start a business?

 More money?
 More freedom?
 Think carefully about this!
 What drives you?

-Ask yourself the following questions to find out what kind of company you would like to run and what it takes.
+Ask yourself the following questions to find out what kind of business you would like to run and what it takes.

 - What skills do you have?